Skip to content

 So they didn’t fix it.
 They put Band-Aids on it.
 And now they’re spinning off the cable channels and everyone is framing it as strategy rather than consequence.

 The golden goose didn’t die of natural causes.
-They ate it themselves.
-And then they charged you a streaming fee for the leftovers.
+They ate it themselves, and then they charged you a streaming fee for the leftovers.

 Share this: